dapr/docs/daprdocs/content/en/contributing/docs-contrib/contributing-docs.md

 ---
 type: docs
-title: "Docs contributions overview"
+title: "Docs contributors guide"
-linkTitle: "Docs overview"
+linkTitle: "Docs contributors guide"
-weight: 1100
+weight: 10
 description: Get started with contributing to the Dapr docs
 ---

 This guide contains information about contributions to the [Dapr docs repository](https://github.com/dapr/docs).
-Please review the guidelines below before making a contribution to the Dapr docs.
+Review the guidelines below before making a contribution to the Dapr docs.
 This guide assumes you have already reviewed the [general guidance]({{< ref contributing-overview>}}) which applies to any Dapr project contributions.

 Dapr docs are published to [docs.dapr.io](https://docs.dapr.io).
 Therefore, any contribution must ensure docs can be compiled and published correctly.